 Revolutionize the Way Your Team Communicates

-With forty people and four hundred deadlines competing for attention, sometimes you need to use colorful language to be heard at Balcom Agency.
+With 45 people and four hundred deadlines competing for attention, sometimes you need to use colorful language to be heard at Balcom Agency.
 Words like GREEN, BLUE, ORANGE and GOLD.

 GREEN: An independent thinker who always considers the big idea.
 But their need to know all the facts borders on obsessive.
 Not surprisingly, most of our creative staff is in this group.
 The most important thing to remember is to not interrupt their creative thought process.
 Let them come up from their work and meet you in the conversation first, or they won’t hear what you say.